Types of Transistors

 There are many different types of transistors and they each vary in their characteristics and each have their own advantages and disadvantages.

 Some types of transistors are used primarily for switching applications.
 Others can be used for both switching and amplification.
 Still other transistors are in a specialty group all of their own, such as phototrransistors, which respond to the amount of light shining on it to produce current flow through it.

-Below is a list of the various types of transistors; we will go over the characteristics that make them each up:
+Below we show a list of the various types of transistors; we will go over the characteristics that make them each up.